 These “biomechanical injuries” are termed subluxations.
 Subluxations are misalignments of the bones that interfere with the nerve flow (communication) to the area and in turn the function of a joint.
 The spinal bones (vertebrae), bones of the skull (cranial bones) and facial bones including the TMJ (temperomandibular joint) all participate in the process of latching and sucking.
 A baby that is having difficulties nursing most likely has subluxation in one or more of these areas.
 It has been my experience that when an infant is adjusted, these obstacles to nursing are corrected and normal function returns.
 Breastfeeding is then resumed.

 Subluxations can occur in a number of ways from physical, chemical or emotional stresses.
-Williams Obstetrics, the “bible” of obstetrics, parallels chiropractic theory by stating, “the diameter of the woman's pelvis is decreased when the sacrum is displaced” (Cunningham, Levano, Bloonm, Hauth & Roth.)
+Williams Obstetrics, the “bible” of obstetrics, parallels chiropractic theory by stating, “the diameter of the woman's pelvis is decreased when the sacrum is displaced” (Cunningham, Levano, Bloom, Hauth & Roth.)
 In this circumstance the mother has a misalignment of the pelvis or subluxation .
-This can interfere with the baby’s ability to attain the optimal positioning (vertex) causing intrauterine constraint.
-“Intrauterine constraint is defined as any forces external to the developing fetus that obstruct the normal movement of the fetus.”
-(Anrig, Plaugher, 2013).
+This can interfere with the baby’s ability to attain the optimal positioning (vertex), causing intrauterine constraint.
+“Intrauterine constraint is defined as any forces external to the developing fetus that obstruct the normal movement of the fetus”.
+(Anrig, Plaugher.
+2013).
 Compression on nerves, joints and cranial bones can occur with this alteration in positioning.
 Breech presentations are almost always due to intrauterine constraint and produce areas of excessive stress on the infant.
 Intrauterine restraint is best remedied with chiropractic care.

+The birth process is a traumatic event for the newborn even under normal circumstances.
 When the baby is in the optimal position at the start of labor there is pressure from contractions on the baby’s head and neck.

 Present day conventional perspective advocates c-sections as a comparable alternative to vaginal birth.
 However, many prospective parents and practitioners are aware of the traumatic effects of c-section on the newborn and mother.
 Extracting the baby through layers of the mother’s muscles puts excessive force on the baby’s head and spine and may result in changes in alignment of the spine or the cranium.
 Additionally a c-section delivery deprives the baby from an essential process called molding.
 The cranium of an infant is made up of separate bones separated by cartilage.
 During the birth process the bones overlap and return to an optimal positioning which allows them to be moveable.
 The mobility of the cranial bones is important because subluxated cranial bones can interfere with the child’s ability to latch and suck.

+Deliveries employing mechanical devices as in forceps and vacuum distractions use excessive force and add extreme stress to the baby’s cranium, spine and nervous system.
+Tortocollis, for example, has been reported in connection with this type of delivery.
 “Adjustments to the newborn help alleviate spinal subluxations caused by abnormal positioning in the uterus, intrauterine constraint, and spinal distress from the journey through the birth canal or during the delivery process itself.”
 (Anrig, Plaugher, 2013)

 I and many other pediatric chiropractors have had success with infants having breastfeeding difficulties.
 In addition, numerous beneficial results have been seen with colic, diarrhea, constipation, digestive disorders, immune and neurological deficits, irritability and sleep disturbances to name a few.
 Whether it is for a specific concern or a wellness visit, we believe that all newborns should be given a chiropractic check-up after birth.

-Please visit the icpa4kids.com website (International Chiropractic Pediatric Association) as well as my own website yourparkslopechiropractor and Facebook page parkslopechiropracticandnutrition for more information regarding healthy options for health care interventions.
-I encourage you to learn about the benefits of chiropractic care as part of a wellness, healthy lifestyle program, as your children develop and grow into young adults.
+Please visit the icpa4kids.com website (International Chiropractic Pediatric Association) as well as my own website yourparkslopechiropractor.com and face book page parkslopechiropracticandnutrition.com for more information regarding healthy options for health care interventions.
+I encourage you to learn about the benefits of chiropractic care as part of a wellness, lifestyle program, as your children develop and grow into young adults.

-Cunningham, Kenneth Leveno, Steven Bloom, John Hauth, Dwight Rouse, Williams Obstetrics: 23rd Edition / Edition 23 New York.
+Claudia Anrig and Gregory Plaugher, Pediatric Chiropractic, 2013, ed.
+(Lippincott, Williams and Wilkins), 374F.
+Cunningham, Kenneth Leveno, Steven Bloom, John Hauth, Dwight Rouse, Williams Obstetrics: 23rd Edition / Edition 23 new York.
 McGraw-Hill Professional Publishing.

-Jeanne Ohm, DC, “Breastfeeding Difficulties and Chiropractic,” Pathways to Family Wellness magazine, Issue #11
+Jeanne Ohm, DC, “Breastfeeding Difficulties and Chiropractic,” Pathways to Family Wellness Magazine, Issue #11